Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 	[GitHub](https://www.gitpod.io/) was used as the repository for the files within this project.

-	[Preview for Mac](https://support.apple.com/en-gb/guide/preview/welcome/mac) was used for image sizing (both in terms of height and width, and weight of file).
+	[Preview for Mac](https://support.apple.com/en-gb/guide/preview/welcome/mac) was used for image sizing (height and width).

+	[Squash](https://www.realmacsoftware.com/squash/) was used to lighten the weight of image files.

-	[Balsamiq](https://balsamiq.com) was used for the creation of the wireframes.
+	[Balsamiq](https://balsamiq.com) and [Pencil] (https://pencil.evolus.vn/) were used for the creation of the wireframes.

-    [Compress PNG](https://compresspng.com/) was used for compressing images in the User Stories section of this README.md file.
+	[Markdown Editor](https://iwaki.info/markdown-editor-mac/en/index.html) was used for the writing of this README.md file.

+	[Google Maps and Places](https://en.wikipedia.org/wiki/Google_Maps) was used extensively throughout this project because of its familiarity with end-users.

-## Testing
+## Testing x

 This website was tested using the following tools: